Ihitai 'Avei'a - Star Navigator

-The opera Ihitai 'Avei'a – Star Navigator was composed by Tim Finn and co-composed by Tom McLeod, with monologues from Tahitian novelist Célestine Hitiura Vaite, and is the first opera to be performed in Tahitian and English.
+Ihitai 'Avei'a – Star Navigator is an opera composed by Tim Finn and co-composed by Tom McLeod, with monologues from Tahitian novelist Célestine Hitiura Vaite, and is the first opera to be performed in Tahitian and English.
 It premiered to full houses in March 2021 in a production by New Zealand Opera, with Paul Whelan as Captain James Cook and Amitai Pati as Tahitian priest Tupaia.

 Origin

 The opera was composed by ex-Split Enz and Crowded House musician Tim Finn, who had had a fascination with the sea and astronomy since childhood.
 Working with composer and orchestrator Tom McLeod, Finn approached Tahitian writer Célestine Hitiura Vaite to collaborate in 2018 after reading her novel Breadfruit; Vaite wrote monologues in Tahitian to accompany Finn's songs.
 Additional lyrics were written by Gary Henderson.
 Finn twice visited Raiatea and the sacred marae of Taputapuatea as part of the composition process.
 The opera is the first to be performed in both English and Tahitian.
 It was co-commissioned by New Zealand Opera and West Australian Opera.